cognizone/vinz-clortho/README.md

 Create a spring bean implementing `cogni.zone.vinzclortho.RequestValidator`.
 If such a bean exists, it will be called with the original request information.
 If you return a non-null value, that value with be used to send the response and no proxying will be done.

+### Exclude some paths for a certain route (since 2.0.8)
+Set the configuration `exclude-paths` inside the specific route configuration to the list of paths to exclude.
+These paths with be matched with AntMatchers in the same way the route path is matched.

 ### HTTP methods
 At the moment following HTTP methods are supported: GET, POST, PUT, DELETE